 Voiced: The Festival for Endangered Languages

-Voiced, hosted at the Barbican Centre in October 2025, is the first UK creative festival to celebrate the linguistic vitality of countries around the world, as well as the endangered languages and dialects that continue to thrive within the UK.
+Voiced, hosted at the Barbican Centre in October 2025 and with Manchester UNESCO City of Literature in February 2026, was the first UK creative festival to celebrate the linguistic vitality of countries around the world, as well as the endangered languages and dialects that continue to thrive within the UK.

 Through poetry, performance, talks, live events and visual art, the festival brought together a remarkable line-up of artists whose work marks the vast impact art has on language and language has on art.
 Co-curated by Sam Winston and Chris McCabe, Voiced introduced audiences to new ways of thinking about and engaging with language.